East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Email Sharon Shemesh at: sharon@eastendtemple.org.

-Administrative Assistant – Elyssa Mosbacher
+Assistant Temple Administrator – Elyssa Mosbacher

-Email Elyssa Mosbacher at info@eastendtemple.org.
+Email Elyssa Mosbacher at: info@eastendtemple.org.

 Co-Presidents: Rebecca Shore, Brian Lifsec